thelongcon/thelongcon.github.io/_includes/speakers.md

 This submission delineates the essential building blocks of this transformative approach.
 Gherkin, a versatile language for documenting requirements, forms the foundation.
 Low-code tools cater to non-technical users, simplifying the process of requirement collection and management.
 Converters that transition Gherkin to Policy as Code (PaC) bridge the gap between requirements and implementation, while orchestration through CI/CD hooks ensures seamless integration into existing workflows.

 In conclusion, TDA emerges as a potent methodology, capable of elevating solution quality, consistency, and security to unprecedented levels.
 I call upon the community to validate the approach.
 If it is sound, let us join forces in codifying security requirements and crafting the essential framework and tools.
 Collaboration is the key to realizing this transformative vision.
 Let us embark on this journey towards a secure, efficient, and harmonized future of solutions delivery.</p>
-      <p class="bio">With significant experience in cloud and on-premise solutions, Ole excels in blending waterfall and agile delivery.
+      <p class="bio">Bio: "With significant experience in cloud and on-premise solutions, Ole excels in blending waterfall and agile delivery.
 As an Enterprise Security Architecture leader for almost a decade, he navigated modern and traditional team dynamics, fostering a holistic approach to development.
 Ole's unique strength lies in bridging technical concepts and business needs.
-He seamlessly interacts with executives and engineering teams, ensuring mutual understanding.</p>
+He seamlessly interacts with executives and engineering teams, ensuring mutual understanding."</p>

     </div>
   </div>